Mikaela/mikaela.github.io/pages/external/identifying.html.md

 to also have CertFP configured which will identify you when services return.
 4. Sets the details which ZNC uses to identify you.
+    * Remember what I said about older services earlier.

 ## CertFP